futufeld/kmedoids/README.md

 #### `iterate :: (a -> a) -> a -> [a]`

-The `iterate` function generates an infinite `List` by repeatedly applying the `(a -> a)` function to the last generated element, starting with the non-function argument it receives.
+The `iterate` function generates an infinite list by repeatedly applying the `(a -> a)` function to the last generated element, starting with the non-function argument it receives.
 Example:

 ```
 iterate (+3) 1 = [1, 4, 7, 11, ...